idoeedo/idoeedo.github.io/content/posts/first-home-server-setup/index.en.md

 sudo systemctl restart ssh
 ```

-#### [ 4.3.3 Testing Connection on the New Port ]

-Without closing the currently connected terminal, I opened a new one and tried connecting with the new port.
+Without closing the current terminal, I opened a new terminal and attempted to connect via the new port.

 ```sh
 ssh -p 2222 {username}@192.168.x.x
 ```

-If the connection is successful, SSH is working correctly on the new port.
+I confirmed that the connection works normally in the new terminal.

-#### [ 4.3.4 Closing the Default Port ]
+#### [ 4.3.4 Close Default Port ]

-After confirming the new port works, I deleted the rule allowing connections on port `22`.
+I deleted the unused port 22 rule from the firewall.

 ```sh
 sudo ufw delete allow OpenSSH